powsybl/pypowsybl/README.md

 make html
 ```

-Web pages are generated in repository _build/html/ for preview before openning a pull request.
+Web pages are generated in repository _build/html/ for preview before opening a pull request.
 You can for example open it with firefox browser:

 ```bash